lllibano/LABFT/README.md

 A parametric RTL code generator of an efficient integer MxM Systolic Array implementation for Xilinx FPGAs.
 This repository is an evil cousin to [Libano's Systolic Array Generator](https://github.com/lllibano/SystolicArray), with error detection capabilities.

-*This repository is also one of the contributions of an IEEE Transactions on Reliability paper that is currently under review.*
+*This repository is also part of an IEEE Transactions on Reliability paper that is currently under review.*

 ---